Communist involvement in the Indian independence movement: Hunger strikes in Andaman

 On 12 May 1933, some of the prisoners of Cellular Jail gathered and started a hunger strike, causing the deaths of Mahavir Singh, Mohan Kishore Namadas, and Mohit Moitra.
 The British Raj acceded to the demands of the freedom fighters to stop the hunger strike and finally after 46 days hunger strike end on 26 June 1933.
 This marked the beginning of the Communist Consolidation.
 It was the largest resistance group against British rule in the Jail.
 They led the historical 36-days hunger strike in 1937 where the British government had to bow before the demands of the political prisoners.

-Royal Navy mutiny
+Royal Indian Navy mutiny

+Intellectual history and Colonial publication

+Communist ideas were introduced to the Indian intelligentsia through the popularity of the Bolshevik Revolution.
+Bipin Chandra Pal and Bal Gangadhar Tilak were among the most prominent Indian freedom fighters who expressed their admiration for Vladimir Lenin.
+The spread of ideas and intellectual advances in Communism was primarily made through a network of publications.
+One of the first books about Communism was Lenin, published in 1921, by Phanibhushan Ghosh.
+A Bengali translation of Bertrand Russell's Theory and practice of Bolshevism was published in 1924 by Shaileshnath Bishi.
+S. A. Dange published a pamphlet in 1921 titled Gandhi Vs. Lenin, a comparative study of the approaches of both the leaders with Lenin coming out as better of the two.
+Communist critiques of Gandhism had begun to spread around the nation with the publication of the pamphlet.
+'League against Gandhism' was founded as an organisation of the underground Communist Party of India in Calcutta, initially called the Gandhi Boycott Committee, the organisation adopted this name in 1934.